Click and jump to

 Session Types

-Deep Dives: A signature DL conference experience, Deep Dives provide immersive experiences that aim to support you in experiencing deeper learning for yourself.
+Deep Dives — A signature DL conference experience.
+Deep Dives provide immersive experiences that aim to support you in experiencing deeper learning for yourself.
 Will you dive into outdoor education, explore the power of AI, or develop ways to engage families and students as agents of change?
-The possibilities are transformative.

-Workshops: Two rounds of 90-minute workshops offered on Day 1 (March 30) and Day 3 (April 1) of the event will connect you with practitioners and highlight promising practices.
-Session descriptions and details are posted in Sched with topics ranging from student agency to culturally responsive pedagogy to school transformation.
+Workshops — Two rounds of 90-minute workshops on Day 1 and Day 3 connect you with practitioners and highlight promising practices.
+Topics range from student agency, project-based learning, culturally responsive pedagogy, and school transformation.

-Den Talks: Opportunities for attendees to engage in deep conversations on issues that matter in education.
-No slide decks, just real talk–-the den is a place for attendees to connect with luminaries, hear transformative stories, and ask questions.
-The DL Den is the place to be!
+Den Talks — Opportunities for attendees to engage in deep conversations on issues that matter in education.
+No slide decks, just real talk.

 Selecting Sessions